Huber Heights seeks to fill board vacancies - Huber Heights Courier

-HUBER HEIGHTS – The City of Huber Heights has announced a vacancy on the City’s Tax Review Board and the Planning Commission.
-Applications will be accepted until December 31, 2017 and the Planning Commission until January 31, 2018.
+HUBER HEIGHTS – The City of Huber Heights has announced a vacancy on the City’s Planning Commission.
+Applications will be accepted until January 31, 2018.

 Applications can be obtained at City Hall, 6131 Taylorsville Road or from the City of Huber Heights website, www.hhoh.org.
 (Click on City Council > Boards and Commissions > City of Huber Heights Application for Board/Commission Membership).